Loading Hands for Batters

 - Rear Shoulder Row (Scap Load).

 Rear shoulder row is an advanced power generating technique.
-Hitters can intensify hip and shoulder separation by counter-rotating the hips forward as the inward turn continues to move the rear shoulder away from the plate.
+Hitters can intensify hip and shoulder separation by counter-rotating the hips forward as the inward turn continues to move the rear shoulder away from the plate (find a drill to train rear shoulder row in The Ultimate Hitting Training Guide, Tool XIX: Experimental Shoulders and Head Drills, Drill I – Shoulder Row (Scap) Load) Experimentation Drill)

 Loading Hands for Developing Hitters

-Separate hands is a fundamental where ineffective habits or methods that are not an excellent Fit to Player can lead to swing issues such as casting, inadequate plate coverage, reduced bat speed, and inconsistent timing.
-Building Rome Series recommends developing hitters construct Hands On Toe Line separation and Rock the V loading.
+Separate hands is a fundamental where ineffective habits or methods that are not an excellent Fit to Player can lead to swing issues such as casting, poor plate coverage, reduced bat speed, and inconsistent timing.
+Building Rome Series recommends developing (middle school) hitters construct Hands On Toe Line separation and Rock the V loading.

 Loading Hands for Experienced Hitters